ChanelZM/performance-matters/AUDIT.md

 # Audit
 ## Images
 ### How it was
-Bootstrap uses just one image element which is pretty big, both size and weight.
-This ofcourse results in long loads when your internet connection isn't the best.
-Plus, big images are not needed on smaller screens so resizing them for smaller screens is ideal.
+Bootstrap uses one image element which is pretty big, both size and weight.
+This of course results in long loads when your internet connection isn't the best.
+Plus, big images are not needed on smaller screens so resizing them for smaller screens is better practice.

 ###### The code
 ```html